-How we help: we support the learning and development by using special strategies, least restrictive environment, multi-sensory techniques and activities that are enjoyable.
+How we help: Supporting the learning and development by using special strategies, least restrictive environment, multi-sensory techniques and activities that are enjoyable.
 We incorporate behavioural, developmental, social learning and therapy-based interventions and address social, intellectual, communication skills and emotional development.
+We aim to reinforce memory, concentration and focus by using variety of techniques.
 Our program addresses the individual’s range of needs and focuses on emotional, behavioural, social and academic capabilities.

 We consider strengths and weaknesses and use interests and patterns toward meaningful activities, learning and development.
 We present information in smaller increments, demonstrate ways of doing and provide opportunities.